This 3 day meeting allows delegates to update their knowledge and understanding of a wide range of topics relevant to general practice.

 Chaired by Phil Ambler, Director of Evidence and Policy, Thomas Pocklington Trust

-Similarities and differences between the countries of the UK and the different approaches to same needs for support - Campbell Chalmers, Head of Networks North, Royal National Institute of Blind People
+12:15 pm Similarities and differences between the countries of the UK and the different approaches to same needs for support - James Adams, Director, Royal National Institute of Blind People

 What are the current priorities in children’s eye health across the UK.
 Is vision screening the only game in town?